clockworklabs/spacetime-docs/docs/index.md

 SpacetimeDB was designed first and foremost as the backend for multiplayer Unity games.
 To learn more about using SpacetimeDB with Unity, jump on over to the [SpacetimeDB Unity Tutorial](/docs/unity/part-1).

+## Key architectural concepts

+TODO: this wants to be its own

+### Identity

+A SpacetimeDB `Identity` allows someone to log in to a SpacetimeDB module.

+You can configure how your module issues Identities and which Identities it trusts.
+A user's `Identity` is attached to every request they make, and you can use this to decide what they are allowed to do.

+Currently, SpacetimeDB supports only a limited selection of `Identity` providers.
+Our long-term goal is to provide integration with most third-party [OpenID Connect](https://openid.net/developers/how-connect-works/) providers.

+### Address

+An `Address` identifies both client connections and SpacetimeDB modules.

+A user has a single `Identity`, but may open multiple connections to your module.
+Each of these will receive a unique `Address`.

+Your module itself also has an `Address`.
+If your module lives on a shared SpacetimeDB host, like [https://testnet.spacetimedb.com](https://testnet.spacetimedb.com), this `Address` is used to distinguish it from other modules.
+Your client application will need to provide this `Address` when connecting to the host.

 ## FAQ

 1. What is SpacetimeDB?
-   It's a whole cloud platform within a database that's fast enough to run real-time games.
+   It's a cloud platform within a database that's fast enough to run real-time games.

 1. How do I use SpacetimeDB?
-   Install the `spacetime` command line tool, choose your favorite language, import the SpacetimeDB library, write your application, compile it to WebAssembly, and upload it to the SpacetimeDB cloud platform.
+   Install the `spacetime` command line tool, choose your favorite language, import the SpacetimeDB library, write your module, compile it to WebAssembly, and upload it to the SpacetimeDB cloud platform.
 Once it's uploaded you can call functions directly on your application and subscribe to changes in application state.

 1. How do I get/install SpacetimeDB?
    Just install our command line tool and then upload your application to the cloud.